seleniumbase/SeleniumBase/examples/capabilities/ReadMe.md

 <h3><img src="https://seleniumbase.io/img/green_logo.png" title="SeleniumBase" width="32" /> Using Desired Capabilities</h3>

-You can specify browser capabilities when running SeleniumBase tests on a remote Selenium Grid server such as <a href="https://www.browserstack.com/automate/capabilities" target="_blank">BrowserStack</a>, <a href="https://www.lambdatest.com/capabilities-generator/" target="_blank">LambdaTest</a>, or <a href="https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/" target="_blank">Sauce Labs</a>.
+You can specify browser capabilities when running SeleniumBase tests on a remote Selenium Grid server such as <a href="https://www.browserstack.com/automate/capabilities" target="_blank">BrowserStack</a>, <a href="https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/" target="_blank">Sauce Labs</a>, or another.

 Sample run commands may look like this when run from the [SeleniumBase/examples/](https://github.com/seleniumbase/SeleniumBase/tree/master/examples) folder: (The browser is now specified in the capabilities file.)